coxswain · node · relay · caravel

 applies only the configuration the controller pushes to it over

 mTLS.
-It is deliberately dumb: a compromised buoy
+It is deliberately dumb: a compromised node

 cannot compromise the fleet.